jirib/notes/README.md

   - *globally unique clone* - distinct primitives run on each node, unique identity (eg. unique IP)
 - *multi-state resource* - special clone resource, active or passive, promote/demote for active/passive

+- *promote* resource action - promotes a resource from a slave resource to a master one
+- *demote* resource action - demotes a resource from a master resource to a slave one

 #### architecture